 Studies confirm the positive effect of 5-HTP to induce sleep

 The positive effects of 5-HTP to fight sleep problems were first discovered in studies conducted by Dr. Richard J. Wyatt of the National Institute of Health in Bethesda, Maryland, and Dr. Vincent Zarcone of Stanford University in the 1970s.
-These trials showed that 5-HTP affects the duration of REM sleep, depending on the dose used for each case.
+These trials showed that 5-HTP increases the duration of REM sleep, depending on the dose.

-5-HTP directly stimulates the production of serotonin, encouraging a high quality and relaxing sleep, which allows us to wake up in the morning completely rested and fresh, with strength to face the challenges of a new day.
+5-HTP directly stimulates the serotonin production, improving the quality of sleep.
+Consequently, we will wake up in the morning completely rested and fresh, with plenty of energy to face the challenges of a new day.

 5-HTP and depression

-Everyone feels down at some point.
-But if this state of mind is prolonged for more than two weeks or interferes in your daily activities, it can be more serious than that: a depression.
+Everyone feels down from time to time.
+But if this state of mind lasts more than two weeks or interferes in your daily activities, it can be more serious than that.

-Here, you can find the diagnostic criteria for this disease, according to the “Diagnostic and Statistical Manual for Mental Disorders”, forth edition (DSM-IV), published by the American Psychiatric Association, Washington D.C., 1994.
+Here, you can find the diagnostic criteria for depression, according to the “Diagnostic and Statistical Manual for Mental Disorders”, forth edition (DSM-IV), published by the American Psychiatric Association, Washington D.C., 1994.

 Diagnostic criteria for depression A and A2:

-At least one of the following three abnormal states of mind must occur, which deeply affect the person’s life:
+At least one of the following three abnormal states of mind must occur, deeply affecting the our lives:

 - Loss of interest and pleasure most of the day, almost every day for at least 2 weeks.